-Soprano Laura Bohn, heralded as “an amazing blend of vocal splendor and physical virtuosity” (SF Chronicle) brings a vivid presence and “lush” vocalism to her wide ranging repertoire, embodying the cutting edge of operatic performance.
+American Soprano Laura Bohn, lauded for her "powerfully sung " performances and "skillful" stagecraft (Opera News), brings a vivid presence and “lush” vocalism to her wide ranging repertoire, embodying the cutting edge of operatic performance.
 Laura has been featured in performances with the LA Philharmonic, The Industry, The Mostly Mozart Orchestra, Het Residentie Orkest (Netherlands), I Solisti del Vento (Belgium), Operadagen Rotterdam, Syracuse Opera, West Edge Opera, Festival Opera, The Center for Contemporary Opera, The Millennium Jazz Orchestra, the Grand Harmonie Orchestra and Silbersee Opera.
 She has been heard on major stages on both sides of the Atlantic, from Lincoln Center in New York to Het Concertgebouw in Amsterdam, The Walt Disney Concert Hall in LA to the Berlin Konzerthaus.
-Laura will have her Benaroya Hall solo debut in early 2020 in her hometown of Seattle.
+Laura had her Benaroya Hall solo debut with members of the Seattle Symphony in early 2020 in her hometown of Seattle.

 In 2017 Ms. Bohn toured the Netherlands and Belgium, including a return to the Operadagen Rotterdam, as Bellini’s Norma in Before I Die with I Solisti del Vento (BE) and Kameroperahuis (NL).
 Other performances that season included her role debut in Poulenc's one woman tour-de-force La voix humaine at National Sawdust in Brooklyn and Anna I in The Seven Deadly Sins of Weill/Brecht with Festival Opera in California, her performance hailed by the San Francisco Chronicle as "brilliant and physically intense".